ayunker/ayunker.github.io/_posts/2020-05-15-my-cafecito-recipe.md

    into the cup, and mix with the sugar.
 The goal is to make a thick sugar coffee paste.
 It's delicious, but try to save some for the rest of the coffee.
-If there's still sugar that hasn't been pastified, add a few more drops of coffee.
-Be warned: It's really easy to add too much coffee and the paste to become too watery, so start with less than you think.
+If there's still sugar that hasn't been pastified, add a few more drops of coffee. **Be warned:** It's really easy to add too much coffee and the paste to become too watery, so start with less than you think.
 All that being said, I don't know if this impacts the overall drink much.
-But at the very least, it's more fun to make with a thick paste.
+But at the very least, it's more fun to make the thick paste.
 9. Once the paste has been made, pour the remaining coffee into the cups.
-A few stirs will get the paste all mixed in, and then it's ready to be enjoyed.
+A few stirs will get the sugar paste all mixed in, and then it's ready to be enjoyed.